Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Acknowledgments

 \section{Acknowledgments}

-We want to thank Geraud Le Falher and Pak-Hang Wong for their support and insightful suggestions to improve the paper.
+We want to thank G\'eraud Le Falher and Pak-Hang Wong for their support and insightful suggestions to improve the paper.
+We would like to acknowledge the authors of the Python Optimal Transport library~\cite{flamary2021pot} used extensively in our implementation of \methodname.
 The authors do not have any funding to disclose other than their affiliation.